 New systems – all building classifications

-You need a plumbing permit for any design and connection of on-site water management systems as well as septic tanks.
+You need a plumbing permit for any design and connection of on-site wastewater management systems and septic tanks.

-A septic tank is a watertight chamber filled with household waste water and made of concrete, fibreglass or plastic.
-Septic tank systems are a type of onsite sewage facility.
+A septic tank is a watertight chamber filled with household wastewater made of concrete, fibreglass or plastic.
+Septic tank systems are a type of on-site sewage facility.
 They are in areas that are not connected to a sewerage system, such as rural areas.

-An aerated waste water treatment system takes normal household waste from toilets, basins, showers, baths and kitchen sinks.
-AWTS treat the waste and then distribute treated waste water on site to the land application area.
+An Aerated Wastewater Treatment System (AWTS) or Secondary Treatment System (STS) takes household waste from toilets, basins, showers, baths and kitchen sinks.
+An AWTS or STS treats the waste and distributes treated wastewater on-site to the land application area.

 Note: The land application area is an important part of the on-site sewerage system.
 It distributes the treated wastewater produced within the property.
 This water must remain within the property boundary.

-Buying, putting in and maintaining a AWTS can mean a big up-front and ongoing maintenance cost.
+Buying, installing and maintaining an AWTS can be high in cost.
 We recommend that you choose a system and maintenance contractor that suits your needs.

 - Guide to purchasing, installing and maintaining aerated wastewater treatment systems or secondary treatment systems (PDF, 363.9 KB)

 Waterless composting toilets

 A waterless composting toilet system breaks down sewerage into a safe recycled product.
-These systems use little to no water and are a replacement to a flush toilet used with septic systems or sewer systems.
+These systems use little to no water and can replace a flush toilet.
 They are often used where no suitable water supply or sewage treatment plant is available.

-They are found more often in national parks, remote holiday cottages and off-grid homes in Australia.
+They are found more often in national parks, remote holiday cottages and off-grid homes.